savoury1/ubuntu-rolling/README.md

 # [ubuntu-rolling](https://github.com/savoury1/ubuntu-rolling)
 ### Ubuntu "Rolling Release" System

-To make a customized "hybrid" Ubuntu system that includes packages from newer Ubuntu series than the currently installed system.
+To make a customized "hybrid" Ubuntu Xenial-based system that includes selected packages from newer Ubuntu series.
 There are many reasons to want to do this including:

-* Maintain an up-to-date Ubuntu-based system without having to re-install or do full system upgrades periodically (a very time consuming process that often results in many software programs no longer working correctly)
+* Maintain an up-to-date Ubuntu-based system without having to do full system upgrades periodically (a time consuming process that often results in many software programs no longer working)

 * Retain what is good from earlier Ubuntu-based distributions (ie. a fast and lightweight GTK2 based desktop such as in Linux Mint 18.1 Serena MATE, based on Ubuntu Xenial) while also being able to use what is good and useful from newer Ubuntu series

 * Learn about the system you are using by gaining an understanding of the various software packages installed and their inter-relationships, such that you are also better equipped to fix problems as and when they might occur

+### Some Philosophical Background

-These procedures have specifically been created using a starting point of Linux Mint Serena 18.1 MATE (a Xenial-based Ubuntu distribution), however it would be quite easy to modify the procedures to work with a newer than Xenial-based Ubuntu distribution.
-Also, note that this is a "work in progress" and it is useful to state an ordinary disclaimer up front:
+These procedures have specifically been created using a starting point of Linux Mint Serena 18.1 MATE (a Xenial-based Ubuntu distribution) as it has a GTK2 based desktop.
+Note the quote in the center of the screenshot below (MATE 1.16.2 "about" box):

+> GNOME 2 was the most popular Linux desktop but it's no longer available...
+MATE is here to provide that same desktop to you!

+Question: if GNOME 2 was the most popular desktop, **why** is it no longer available?

+Based on all testing of GNOME 3 it is overly complex, [bug-ridden](https://igurublog.wordpress.com/2012/11/05/gnome-et-al-rotting-in-threes/) [garbage](https://fosspost.org/opinions/are-gtk-developers-destroying-linux-desktop-with-their-plans) and yet this is the desktop base that Canonical have now chosen for Bionic and onwards!
+Even Clem (the main person behind Linux Mint), who was known to rant about the breakages caused by GNOME 3 and GTK3 a few years back, decided that from Mint 18.2 the MATE desktop would be based on GTK3?!

+Also, the obvious arrogance of the GNOME 3 developers is indicative of trends within the entire software industry (both proprietary and "free").
+Those trends for some years now (at least with a number of software development teams, though certainly not all) are to consistently ignore user feedback, strip features from newer releases, change paradigms about how the desktop environment has worked for years, all because "I'm the developer and say it's better!"
+This "dumbing down" in the name of "progress" and rapidly released new versions with "new features" is actually destroying the reliability of computer software.

+This coming from someone who has done paid tech support work since his mid-teens in the late 1980s (DOS based systems) and for 30 years since.
+So this includes with all iterations of Windows (to the level of Server Engineer designing and installing web server farms hosting sites with millions of hits per day), many iterations of OS X, many iterations of Linux, and even some genuine UNIX systems.

+Personally, the long overdue switch from Windows to a Linux distribution as the day-to-day OS (prompted by the user-hostile, spyware ridden, forced updates garbage known as "Windows 10") happened at exactly the point when Mint 18.1 Serena had just been released.
+And it had a fast, usable GTK2 based desktop.

+This was serendipitous timing.
+With the release of Mint 18.2 and based on minimal testing, it was clear that Mint 18.1 was going to be the way forward for a long time.
+Thus, a procedure had to be created to allow upgrading core "modules" or sub-systems of the OS, without touching the great GTK2 based desktop.
+Hence, the Ubuntu (Xenial-based) "Rolling Release" system, specifically crafted on a Mint 18.1 Serena MATE installation.

+#### Friendly disclaimer

+Please do note that this Ubuntu Xenial-based "Rolling Release" system is a "work in progress" and it is useful to state up front:

 *The procedures contained on this site might break your system completely and should only be followed by people with appropriate technical backgrounds.
 This includes a good understanding of the Debian package management system (using "apt" commands), as well as at least a fair understanding of terminal commands and shell scripting.
 Any system breakage that occurs due carrying out any procedures on this site is entirely the responsibility of the person(s) carrying out those procedures.*

-This version table gives an idea of the newer versions that can be installed on a Xenial-based distribution, through this modular upgrade process:
+This version table gives an idea of the newer versions that can be installed on a Xenial-based distribution, through this modular upgrade process (yes, GTK3 is mentioned, as new GTK3 libraries are unfortunately needed :-( to run much new software, even if the desktop itself is not based on GTK3!):

 System component | Xenial version | Bionic upgrade | Cosmic upgrade | Disco upgrade | Eoan upgrade
 ---------------- | -------------- | -------------- | -------------- | ------------- | ------------